See also:

 Background

-- The most common cause of sore throat in children is a viral illness
+- Viral infections are the most common cause of sore throat in children

-- Group A streptococcal (GAS) pharyngitis is rare under four years of age
+- GAS pharyngitis is uncommon under 4 years of age

 - GAS can cause non-suppurative complications (acute rheumatic fever, post-streptococcal glomerulonephritis) and suppurative complications (peritonsillar abscess, retropharyngeal abscess)